Classic France in the beautiful Dordogne valleyBack to Routes

 19th century house tucked below the cliff, with a panoramic view.Website

-Total 7 nights in double/twin room, all breakfasts, 3 picnics and 3 evening meals, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 7 nights in double/twin room, all breakfasts, 3 picnics and 3 evening meals, luggage transfers between all hotels on walking route; taxi from Brive railway station at start to Beaulieu, and from Rocamadour to Souillac railway station at end; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.

-Larger Party Saving: Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £30 per person.
+Large Party Saving (LPS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £50 per person.

 Extra nights possible throughout the route: Contact On Foot for ideas and prices